 MYF (United Methodist Youth Fellowship) – High School

 The United Methodist Youth Fellowship (also known as MYF) is a ministry geared towards High School youth.
 Our mission is to create a safe environment for youth to express their faith in God and to experience God’s love and grace through worship, lessons, and service projects.
 We encourage youth to support one another’s faith journey to actively participate in current events throughout the community.
 We strive to have youth explore their leadership abilities founded in Christ to continue the work that the Lord has called us to do.
-The MYF meet at 10:30am every Sunday at Faith United Methodist Church in the Chen Annex, as well as have Friday night fellowship times every fourth Friday of the month.
-Please contact our Youth Director, Darrell Mark for more details @ email@example.com.
+The MYF meet at 7pm every Sunday virtually, as well as have Friday night fellowship times (virtual) every second and fourth Friday of the month.
+Please contact our Youth Director, Darrell Mark for more details @ email@example.com

 Some events to take notice of is the annual AO winter retreat at a site outside of Fresno, CA where other AO and Agape (young adult) members gather with our other churches.
 We get together to foster relationships with others throughout our sister churches, deepen our faith through praise, and dig deeper into understanding how faith, young adult life, and service are all apart of God’s work within our lives.